Guide to Your Image Gallery & Digital Files

-High resolution files are optimized for printing, and may be printed up to 30×40″, or sometimes even larger, without losing quality.
+High-resolution files and/or Original Size files are optimized for printing, and may be printed up to 30×40″, or sometimes even larger, without losing quality.
 The reason these files are high-resolution has to do with the actual size of the file (megabytes) as well as how many pixels, or dots, per square inch.
 High resolution files are usually saved at 300dpi or 250dpi (dots per inch).
-You can use these images online, however some programs may need to “downsize” them and quality may be lost in the process (they end up looking terrible).
+You can use these images online, however some programs may need to “downsize” them and quality may be lost in the process (they may end up looking bad).

 How can you tell what resolution your image is?
 On your computer, open a photo.
 Right-click on it, and go to Properties, then details.
 It will tell you the image size and resolution.

-When you share your images online, I really love it if you mention Lume Photography.
-Word-of-mouth and referrals mean so much to me, and I love to be able to see my work on display!
+When you share your images online, please mention Lume Photography so people know it was me who created the photo.
+Most of my business comes from word-of-mouth, and I really appreciate it if you help to spread the word!
 You can tag me @lumephoto, use #lumephotography, or just add Lume Photography as a caption.

-Please refrain from changing the photos in any way if you post them- like adding filters, text, frames, and cropping them.
+Please refrain from changing the photos in any way if you post them- like adding filters or effects.
 My photographs are the result of my personal vision and artistry, and to change them, well it's kind of like if you visited an art museum and started adding paint strokes to the works of art there.
 Thank you for respecting my work!

 I encourage you to please print your photos!
-Whether it’s prints, an album, or an image displayed on the wall, it’s a treasure.
+Whether it’s prints, an album, or an image displayed on the wall, printed photos are so much better than digitals.